Individual Child Therapy

 How Many Sessions are Needed to treat my Chid?

-The amount of sessions will depend on the induvial and their unique set of challenges and resources, as well as the complexity and severity of the problems.
+The number of sessions will depend on the induvial and their unique set of challenges and resources, as well as the complexity and severity of the problems.
 As Arina works holistically with the child as part of a greater system, the intervention process and time will range between 4 – 12 sessions.
 It also depends on who and how many family members will be part of the therapy process.

 What is the First Step?